tlswg/tls13-spec/draft-ietf-tls-tls13.md

   fatal.

 insufficient_security
-: Returned instead of handshake_failure when a negotiation has failed specifically because the server requires ciphers more secure than those supported by the client.
+: Returned instead of "handshake_failure" when a negotiation has failed specifically because the server requires ciphers more secure than those supported by the client.
 This message is always fatal.